-This prospectus, together with any accompanying prospectus supplement, may include "forward-looking statements" within the meaning of Section 27A of the Securities Act and Section 21E of the Exchange Act.
-All statements in this prospectus, together with any accompanying prospectus supplement, other than statements of historical fact, are "forward-looking statements" for purposes of these provisions, including, without limitation, any projections regarding the markets where we operate, any statements of the plans and objectives of our management for future operations, any statements concerning proposed new products or services, any statements regarding expected capital expenditures, any statements regarding future economic conditions or performance, and any statements of assumptions underlying any of the foregoing.
-All forward-looking statements are made as of the date on which they were made and are based on information available to us as of such dates.
+This prospectus, together with any accompanying prospectus supplement, and the documents incorporated by reference herein or therein may include "forward-looking statements" within the meaning of Section 27A of the Securities Act and Section 21E of the Exchange Act.
+All statements in this prospectus, together with any accompanying prospectus supplement, and the documents incorporated by reference herein or therein, other than statements of historical fact, are "forward-looking statements" for purposes of these provisions, including, without limitation, any projections regarding the markets where we operate, any statements of the plans and objectives of our management for future operations, any statements concerning proposed new products or services, any statements regarding expected capital expenditures, any statements regarding future economic conditions or performance, and any statements of assumptions underlying any of the foregoing.
+All forward-looking statements included in this prospectus and the documents incorporated by reference herein are made as of the date hereof or thereof, as applicable, and are based on information available to us as of such dates.
 We assume no obligation to update any forward-looking statement.
 In some cases, forward-looking statements can be identified by the use of terminology such as "may," "will," "expects," "plans," "should," "anticipates," "intends," "seeks," "believes," "estimates," "potential," "forecasts," "continue," or other forms of these words or similar words or expressions, or the negative thereof or other comparable terminology.
 Although we believe that the expectations reflected in the forward-looking statements contained herein are reasonable, there can be no assurance that such expectations or any of the forward-looking statements will prove to be correct.
 Actual results will likely differ, and could differ materially, from those projected or assumed in the forward-looking statements.
-Prospective investors are cautioned not to unduly rely on any such forward-looking statements.